williamgrant25/github-update-checker/README.md

 Compares project's package.json version and latest GitHub tag version and returns the result.

-**github-update-checker** automatically tries to get project's `package.json` and to construct a URL to GitHub API from `repository.url` section, but can get everything as an option.
+github-update-checker automatically tries to get project's `package.json` and construct a URL to GitHub API from `repository.url` section, but can get everything as an option.

 ##Methods